Vyral/tiffany-fykes-recruiting/_posts/2019-11-04-how-to-set-proper-expectations-with-your-buyers.md

 The fall market is big for our business.
 One of our newer agents asked me recently, “What do I do with the buyers who want to see 30 houses if I’m already working with five of them?”
 Here’s what I told her.

 **Step number one is to set expectations up front.** You need to let your buyers know that most buyers find a home after five or six showings.
 One of our buyer’s agents, John, puts it like this: *“Sometimes, the very first house that you walk into is the one you’re going to fall in love with.
-Dol not be afraid of buying the first house you see.”*
+Do not be afraid of buying the first house you see.”*

 **You shouldn’t show more than five to six homes at a time to any buyer.** They won’t be able to compare them as well.
 At each house, talk to them about how it compares to the others you’ve seen.&nbsp;